 The Senser books are some of my favorites for ages 0-1.
 The silicone book with sensory bits inside is absolutely amazing for car rides and independent play.

-The close-up images of baby faces in Hi, Baby are mesmerizing.
 I still can’t believe just how focused my baby gets when he sees images of real people (as opposed to the more common illustrated books).

 9. My First Touch and Feel Picture Cards: First Words

 The My First Touch and Feel Picture Cards may not technically be a book, but the picture cards are great for introducing touch and feel elements.
-I love these particular cards because they include real photography.

-Easily familiarize your baby with new words and reinforce learning.
+These help you familiarize your baby with new words and reinforce learning.

 10. Making Faces